Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You are working as a part of the problem management team and discovered that multiple incidents are linked together due to a problem with the current version of the web browser installed on the workstations across the network.
+### You are working as a part of the Problem Management team and discovered that multiple incidents are linked together due to a problem with the current version of the web browser installed on the workstations across the network.
 You have identified that this could be solved by upgrading the web browser to the newest available version.
-Your team has requested that all of the workstations in the organization receive an updated web browser through the change management activity to solve this problem.
+Your team has requested that all of the workstations in the organization receive an updated web browser through the Change Managementactivity to solve this problem.
 Which value chain activity will be responsible for upgrading all the workstations?

 - [ ] Plan.
 - [ ] Improve.